calikasten/siri-shortcuts/README.md

 Opens a list of common special characters and copies the selected special character to the clipboard.

 [Spongecase](https://github.com/calikasten/siri-shortcuts/blob/main/Spongecase.shortcut) <br>
 Randomly alternating character casing reminiscient of the "mocking SpongeBob" meme.
-Original author author [Tim Wilson](https://github.com/twilsonco).
+Original author [Tim Wilson](https://github.com/twilsonco).

 [Timestamp Formats](https://github.com/calikasten/siri-shortcuts/blob/main/Timestamp%20Formats.shortcut) <br>
 Opens a list of common timestamp formats based on a provided date/time input and copies the selected format to the clipboard.